GitBook vs Specsight

 Why they’re different

 GitBook is a polished doc site you publish — guides, references, knowledge bases, internal wikis.
 The content is whatever your team writes and maintains.
-Specsight is the live picture of what your product actually does — features, behaviour, what shipped, every release.
+Specsight is an instrument pointed at the product — features, behaviour, what changed, release by release.
 GitBook delivers your team's writing to readers.
 Specsight delivers your product's behaviour to your team

 How they fit together

 Most teams need both.
 GitBook stays the home of the docs you publish to readers.
-Specsight covers what GitBook can't: an always-accurate internal view of how your product behaves today, generated from the code itself
+Specsight covers what GitBook can't: following how your product behaves and changes, read from the code itself

 Frequently asked questions

 GitBook holds what your team writes — guides, references, knowledge bases.
-Specsight holds what your code already does — captured automatically, updated every release.
+Specsight shows what your team ships — read from the code, updated with every release.
 They cover different jobs: GitBook is for readers, Specsight is for your team

-No. Specsight maintains your internal product spec, plus shareable release reports for clients.
+No. Specsight keeps your internal product spec, plus shareable release reports for clients.
 For a polished public docs site at docs.yourcompany.com, GitBook is the right tool